How to sell your car privately: advice on making a successful private car sale

 The best way to get a good price for your car is to make sure it stands out in the crowd.
 When you’re selling privately that means taking the time to create the best possible advert, even though online classified platforms make it easy to post a quick ad and hope for the best.

 Don’t be tempted to cut corners, because buyers always respond to well worded and carefully presented ads.
-If you’ve taken care with your ad, buyers will assume you’re the type of person who likes to do things properly, including looking after your cars.
-A slapdash ad suggests you probably take a similar approach to car maintenance, which is absolutely the worst impression you want to make.
+If you’ve taken care with your ad, buyers will assume you’re the type of person who likes to do things properly, including looking after your car.
+A slapdash ad suggests you probably take a similar approach to car maintenance, which is absolutely the worst impression you want to give prospective buyers.

-That means any for sale ad should have a description that includes key points of information, and good pictures of the parts of the car that people will be interested in.
+This means any 'car for sale' ad should have a description that includes key points of information, and good pictures of the parts of the car that people will be interested in.

 Of course, we'd highly recommend getting your car cleaned and valeted before you take the pictures, as a presentable car will be more attractive to buyers and create a positive first impression.
 The same goes for all the documentation.
 If you have a wallet full of receipts detailing servicing and maintenance on a car, this will be attractive to buyers, too.
 And remember, all this advice can also be applied if you're going to trade your car in at a dealer or a company that claims to buy any car, as it will help you get a fair price for your motor.

-Our tips below help to give you advice on how to sell a car, but they will also help you to avoid being scammed into parting with your car by online fraudsters.
+Our tips below give you more in-depth advice on how to sell a car privately, but they will also help you to avoid being scammed into parting with your car by online fraudsters.
 Unscrupulous vendors online can claim to be able to put you into contact with buyers for a fee, but invariably this isn't the case.
 Others may try and take your car by giving you a deposit and driving away in your motor.
 However, as long as you're aware of the risks and keep your wits about you, then these scams should be easy to spot and avoid.